 What is E-Scrap or Electronic Scrap?

-- Computers – These can me both desktop towers or laptops.
-They have a lot of the components below, but can be scrapped as a whole unit with most scrap yard.
-If you collect several of them, it can pay off to take them apart and sell the components separately.
+- Computers – These can be both desktop towers or laptops.
+They have many components below but can be scrapped as a whole unit with most scrap yards.
+Collecting several can pay off by separating them and selling the components separately.

-- Mobile Phones – Many scrap yards will pay for these but some may require you to remove the batteries from them.
-Call you local scrap yard and find out.
+- Mobile Phones – Many scrap yards will pay for these, but some may require you to remove the batteries from them.
+Call your local scrap yard and find out.

-- Hard Drives – They are the storage place of your computer and when separated from your computer are worth a pretty penny at a scrap yard that buys e-scrap.
-To be secure, you may want to ask for a certificate of destruction from your scrap yard.
+- Hard Drives – They are the storage place of your computer and, when separated from your computer, are worth a pretty penny at a scrap yard that buys e-scrap.
+To be secure, you can request a certificate of destruction from your scrap yard.

-- Memory Chips – They are another valuable piece from a computer and should be separated if you have a large quantity of them.
-If you have different colors other than green be sure to separate them, as non-green ones are usually worth less than green ones.
+- Memory Chips – They are another valuable piece from a computer and should be separated if you have many.
+If you have different colors other than green, be sure to separate them, as non-green ones are usually worth less than green ones.

-- Motherboards – These are higher grade circuit boards that are worth some good money in e-scrap.
-Like the Memory chips, they are also going to come in different colors.
+- Motherboards – These are higher-grade circuit boards worth some good money in e-scrap.
+Like the Memory chips, they will also come in different colors.
 You should separate the green from the non-green ones.

-- Servers – These are been thought of as really big computers.
-They usually hold a large amount of high grade PC Boards and can be worth a good amount of money at the scrap yard.
-Call you local yard and ask what their price for them as a whole unit is.
-You may want to take them apart if you have a few to make some extra money.
+- Servers – These are thought of as massive computers.
+They usually hold many high-grade PC Boards and can be worth much money at the scrap yard.
+Call your local yard and ask what their price is for them as a whole unit.
+You may want to take them apart if you have a few to make extra money.

-- For a full list of e-waste take a look at the Metals List on the iScrap App website.
+- For a complete list of e-waste, look at the Electronics Metals List on the iScrap App website.

 Where Can You Find Electronic Scrap?

-- Craigslist – There are constantly free listings on Craigslist that can allow you to swing by neighborhoods to pick up curb garbage that people are looking to get rid of.
+- Craigslist – Their constant free listings allow you to swing by neighborhoods to pick-up the curb garbage people want to eliminate.

-- Classified Ads – Check your local newspapers for any homeowners that may be looking for someone to recycle their computers.
-It can also be helpful to have a letter of destruction for e-scrap to give them to help them make the decision.
+- Classified Ads – Check your local newspapers for homeowners looking for someone to recycle their computers.
+It can also be helpful to have a letter of destruction for e-scrap to help them decide.

-- Local Businesses – Some local businesses may be getting new computer systems and Servers installed for their data centers.
-Be sure to check in with any local technology based companies and see if they have any need to get rid of computer systems or other components.
+- Local Businesses – Some local businesses may install new computer systems and Servers for their data centers.
+Be sure to check in with any local technology-based companies and see if they have any need to get rid of computer systems or other components.

-- Colleges – During move in and move out season, many students may be putting computers in the garbage that you can collect for scrap.
-Also check with local universities and colleges as they may be upgrading their systems and looking for someone to pick up the e-scrap for recycling and destruction.
+- Colleges – During move-in and move-out season, many students may be putting computers in the garbage you can collect for scrap.
+Also, check with local universities and colleges, as they may be upgrading their systems and looking for someone to pick-up the e-scrap for recycling and destruction.

-Did you know that the iScrap App can help you scrap your e-waste, too?
+Did you know the iScrap App can also help you scrap your e-waste?

 That’s right!
 The iScrap App lists over 23 electronic materials under our electronics section.

-If you’re new to electronics recycling then we offer several tutorials on scrapping your electronics that you can watch here.
+If you’re new to electronics recycling, we offer several tutorials on scrapping your electronics.
+Check out one tutorial below: